If you go look in the market, you would notice – it is easy to find inexpensive 13 and 16-inch smaller drawing tablets.

-That is where the new second generation of XP-PEN Artist 22 steps in.
+That is where the new second generation of XP-PEN Artist 22 (Amazon) steps in.

 It is one of the cheapest 22-inch drawing tablets in the market and overall a great option for anyone looking for a larger drawing tablet with pocket-friendly prices.

 To bring the prices down, Xp Pen has made some really smart decisions without compromising the features or the user experience of the tablet.

 After using this tablet for a couple of weeks, we can for sure say that it is the best drawing tablet in its range.